 Physical therapists are experts at treating movement and neuro-musculoskeletal disorders.
 Pain often accompanies a movement disorder, and physical therapists can help correct the disorder and relieve the pain.

-You and others may be referred to physical therapy because of a movement dysfunction associated with pain.
+Your doctor may refer you to physical therapy because of a movement dysfunction associated with pain.
 Your difficulty with moving part(s) of your body (like bending at the low back or difficulty sleeping on your shoulder, etc.) very likely results in limitations with your daily activities (e.g., difficulty getting out of a chair, an inability to play sports, or trouble with walking, etc.).
-Physical therapists treat these movement dysfunctions and their associated pains and restore your body's ability to move in a normal manner.
+Physical therapists treat these movement dysfunctions and their associated pains and restore your body's ability to move in normally.